JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.1/Notes.md

 Can be used in calculations as opposed to sign and magnitude.
 Standarised way to store negative numbers.

+EXPONENT DOES NOT HAVE TO BE NORMALISED.
+You can't normalise -2 with 3 bits because theres no where to move them.

 ## Storing Floats/ Real numbers in binary

 ### Fixed point